Your Voice Matters

 Meet the Dean

-Dean Aimee Surprenant meets regularly with students over doughnuts or lunch or during other casual events.
-We post those events in the weekly Graduate School email.
-You also can contact her office to arrange a personal meeting with her.
+Dean Aimee Surprenant meets regularly with students over doughnuts or lunch or during other casual events that are posted in the weekly Graduate School email.
+You also can contact her office by emailing to gsdean@vt.edu to arrange a personal meeting with her.

 Other Resources

-Meet with the Graduate Student Ombuds.
-The Ombudsperson is an confidential and impartial resource that can help you navigate conflict.
+- Meet with the Graduate Student Ombuds, who is a confidential and impartial resource that can help you navigate a variety of conflicts.

-For more information about reporting harassment and other negative actions, visit this website.
+- For more information about reporting harassment and other negative actions, visit the Dean of Students website.
 Students can report experiences of bias, harassment, and discrimination, as well as file a complaint, ask for advice, express a concern, or simply tell someone.

 Climate Surveys

 The Graduate School conducts climate surveys every three years to find out what graduate students need and want in an inclusive education community, and what issues and challenges they face as they pursue their education and research goals.
-You’ll find the results from the most recent surveys – 2013, 2016, 2019, and 2022 – at this website.
-The reports include both data compiled from the surveys, and excerpts from students’ comments in response to survey questions.
+You’ll find the results from the most recent surveys at this webpage on the Graduate School's Data and Reports section of the website.
+The reports include data compiled from the surveys as well as excerpts from students’ comments in response to survey questions.

 Questions